CanGuv/LLMFAQs/src/README.md

 ### Extract data from json file

 Depending on your json file and its format, extract the required data accordingly.
-Here each question is extracted, from the json file, with its id, topicId, title (question) and body (answer).
+Here each part is extracted, from the json file, with its id, topicId, title (question) and body (answer).

 ```python
 articles = []